simple-configuration-server/example-configuration/README.md

 * **.gitlab-ci.yml**: An example GitLab CI/CD configuration that contains
   uses the validate script to test the configuration, and build a custom Docker image that includes the configuration after success.
+* **.github/workflows/main.yml**: An example CI/CD configurations for GitHub
+  actions, which is functionally equivalent to the GitLab configuration
 * **docker-compose.yml**: Example docker docker-compose configuration that uses the image build using CI/CD to create and start a Docker container
 * **Dockerfile**: Example of you can build a Docker image that includes the